morphonets/SNT/NOTES.md

 <p align="center"><img src="https://imagej.net/_images/5/5d/SNTLogo512.png" alt="SNT" width="150"></p>
 <h1 align="center">Notes</h1>

-SNT is both a scripting library and GUI program.
+SNT is both a scripting library and a GUI program.
 More formally, it is a collection of [SciJava](https://scijava.org/) commands (plugins), organized around a common API.
 The GUI is written in Swing.